In Libya, a rogues’ gallery of militias

 The militias, known as Libya Dawn, are widely believed to have received support from Turkey and Qatar, which are also believed to have backed Islamist factions during the 2011 uprising.

-The Steadfastness Front, led by militia leader Salah Badi, is seen as the successor to the alliance, which fractured after the U.N.-backed government was established.
+The Steadfastness Front, led by militia leader Saleh Badi, is seen as the successor to the alliance, which fractured after the U.N.-backed government was established.
 He is under U.N. and U.S. sanctions for repeatedly attacking forces allied with Serraj’s government, most recently last August.
 But for now, he is siding with them against Hifter.

 MIGRANT PATROLS